sap-tutorials/Tutorials/tutorials/setup-hana-for-cloud/setup-hana-for-cloud.md

 Next, choose the account to use.
 The account will be charged for the cloud time you use.

 Next, choose the region you wish to create your system.
-(A region defines the datacenter where the instance will run, we suggest choosing an inexpensive region or, if your internet speeds are slow,  one close to you.)
+(A region defines the data-center where the instance will run, we suggest choosing an inexpensive region or, if your internet speeds are slow,  one close to you.)

 The network and subnet sections can use the default settings.